How to find the right

 SNH Capital Partners | May 2023

 Finding outside capital to grow and continue the legacy you have built is an important decision in the lifecycle of your business.
-Although valuation and price are important, finding a partner with long-term alignment can be equally important to those founders with a continuing interest in the strategies and business models put in place over years and decades.
+Although valuation and price are important, finding a partner with long-term alignment can be equally important to founders who care deeply about the organization culture, business practice and strategies that have been put in place to drive growth and value over years and decades.

 Different types of investors offer different types of strategies.
 How can you identify whether a potential investor’s strategy will preserve the inherent success factors and DNA of the business going forward?

 Here are some considerations and questions to ask when evaluating a potential partnership:

 Which type of investor should you look for?

 There are a few categories of private company investors that distinguish themselves based on the stage of their target companies’ lifecycle as well as the type of relationship they maintain with their portfolio companies.
 For a mature business, here is an explanation of some of the options:

 - Late-stage venture capital and growth equity investors look to invest alongside businesses helping them reach the next inflection point.
 For example, they deploy capital to fund a bigger sales and marketing push, make enhancements to products that have already achieved product-market fit, for strategic acquisitions and “bolt-ons,” or to allow owners to have a liquidity event and cash out.

 - Strategic acquirers or other companies looking to purchase your business may operate in like-kind businesses already.
 These investors may be looking to quickly blend two businesses and do so by consolidating, creating synergies and restructuring your business quickly after sale.